“What does it take to get to the Director level?”

-What is common in just about every career is that making the jump from Manager to Director is really hard.
+The question of how to move from manager to director challenges us all.
 In my experience it demands the biggest fundamental shift in skillset of any of the career levels.

 I vividly recall the day I realized I had no idea what I was doing as a Manager and why I was having no luck successfully making the next jump in my career.
 My guess is that many of you, like me, woke up one day and realized that most of the things required to be a great individual contributor were the exact opposite of the things you need to be successful at the Director level.
 You can kind of get away with it for a while at the Manager level but it gets exposed at the Director level when you start having to operate cross functionally and manage a larger team with a broader set of responsibilities.